 “A model that places less emphasis on a university degree as an ‘entry point’ to a job and more on the combination of work experience and part-time uni education; a model where students have ongoing commercial relationships and connections with their university, not only for a few years during their degree.”

 It seems a postgraduate qualification is prudent as well as desirable.
 As technology changes the global job market, it makes sense to invest in some future-proofing by adding a higher degree of skills and thinking to your real-world experience.

-The return on investment from your postgraduate study could be higher than you first envisaged, and not just measured in dollar signs.
+The return on investment from your Business Administration studies could be higher than you first envisaged, and not just measured in dollar signs.